KadeLehman/hash-algo-comparison/README.md

 On average, it takes about the same amount of time to insert 500,000 integers when the set of integers is distributed as specified in my program.
 However, far less collisions occur with the FNV hash function.
-This means that searching and/or deleting of a large number of integers in the FNV table will take much less time relative to the trivial table overall.
+This means that searching and/or deleting of a large number of integers from the FNV table will take much less time relative to the trivial table overall.